dmlicuanan/nutrigenomics/README.md

 - Create a reduced sequence data set such that only Actinopteri species are included
 - Create a reduced sequence data set such that only Mammalia species with sequences for all six Slc6a genes are included (serves as outgroup)

+nutrigenomics_blast.sh builds a BLAST database from the milkfish genome and queries cut Slc6a sequences against the database

 functions.R contains functions used in nutriseqs.R for reading and writing FASTA files